Karim el-Mejjati

-Karim Thami el-Mejjati (October 30, 1967 – April 2005) was a Moroccan-French convicted terrorist who has been claimed to have aided the Riyadh compound bombings, the 2003 Casablanca bombings, the 2004 Madrid train bombings and the 2005 London bombings as member of the Moroccan Islamic Combatant Group.
+Karim Thami el-Mejjati (October 30, 1967 – 5 April 2005) was a Moroccan-French convicted terrorist who has been claimed to have aided the Riyadh compound bombings, the 2003 Casablanca bombings, the 2004 Madrid train bombings and the 2005 London bombings as member of the Moroccan Islamic Combatant Group.

 He was killed, along with his 11-year-old son, by Saudi authorities in a series of raids in April 2005.
 His wife maintains that he was not connected to all the attacks but insinuates that he had arranged attacks against Saudi Arabia, provoking their anger.

 Life

 A medical student, el-Mejjati was born to a wealthy Moroccan father who worked in commerce and French mother who worked in cosmetics.
 They enrolled him in a French-speaking school from which he graduated in 1986.
 He also spoke English and sub-par Arabic.
 He kept a poster of Clint Eastwood taped to his bedroom wall, and dreamed of traveling to the United States.
-A secular Muslim, he reportedly ate pork and drank alcohol in violation of Islamic law, and enjoyed partying at Les Sablettes beach resort, as well as visiting Ceuta and Melilla.
+A secular Muslim, he reportedly ate pork and drank alcohol in contradiction with Islamic tenets, and enjoyed partying at Les Sablettes beach resort, as well as visiting Ceuta and Melilla.

 On September 25, 1991, he married a Tunisian-American named Fatiha, who was seven years older than he was and had been dismissed from her job at the Casablanca medical school where he was studying because she started wearing the niqab face-covering.
 A 1985 law graduate, she later remarked that the student unrest over the management's attempts to fire her were likely what brought both her and el-Mejjati back to being observant Muslims.
 He dropped out of medical school, and they traveled to an Islamic conference in Paris for a month.
 They had two sons, named Ilyass and Adam.

 By 1992, he'd returned to France and begun selling Moroccan handicrafts to support his desire to travel and volunteer as a Bosnian mujahideen.
 After one tour in Bosnia, he returned to bring his wife back to the Balkans with him, but was stymied by Germany's refusal to grant a visa.
 Returning alone, he was arrested for a month by Croatian forces, before being released at the request of the French government, although he was forbidden to return to Bosnia for five years.

 Upon returning to Morocco, he rented a two-room apartment and began wearing Afghan clothing and a long beard.
 When women visited, he and his male friends would sleep in their cars parked on the street, while the women slept inside.
 Neighbours later recalled that he once loudly berated a couple for their public display of affection.